About

 Co-Producer, Creator, Performer

-Image Description: A photo of white woman on stage posing in a lunge position in front of a blue background.
+Image Description: A white woman on stage posing in a lunge position in front of a blue background.
 She is looking down.
 Her palms are open in the shape of a book.
-She has long curly brown hair and wears a white draping fabric like a dress.
+She has long brown hair and wears a white draping fabric like a dress.

 A Black woman in a bright green dress poses against a black background.